pschou/cisco-nxi-prom/README.md

 be a lightweight metrics scraper capable of running in a very small memory footprint.

 As this is a simple / directed tool, there is little here in terms of configuration.

+This tool was built to work with the Prometheus Collector.
+The offical source and documentation can be found here: https://github.com/pschou/prom-collector

 ## Syntax
 ```